kolov/pepper/README.md

 X-Role: User
 ```

-can be described with the following rule in `Pepper`:
+can be protected with the following rule in `Pepper`:
 ``` scala
   hasRole("Admin") || (hasRole("User") && belongsToOrganisation { case s => s }
 ```